 What can you do to welcome a deaf student?

-- Build a relationship with the Suppliers named on the DSA2 letter, so they can get in touch with you should they need anything
+Build a relationship with the Suppliers named on the DSA2 letter so that they can get in touch with you should they need anything